Quasiregular cobordism theorem: Remarks on deformation and partitioning

-The classical Hopf degree theorem states that \emph{for a closed, connected, and oriented $n$-manifold $M$, two maps $M\to \bS^n$ are homotopic if and only if they have the same degree.} In particular, the Hopf theorem shows that the homotopy class of a continuous map $M\to \bS^n$ is classified by a single integer.
+The classical Hopf degree theorem states that \emph{for a closed, connected, and oriented $n$-manifold $M$, two maps $M\to \bS^n$ are homotopic if and only if they have the same degree.} In particular, the homotopy class of a continuous map $M\to \bS^n$ is classified by a single integer.

-The Cubical Deformation Theorem above leads to a version of the Hopf degree theorem for cubical Alexander maps between spheres.
+Theorem \ref{thm:QR-deformation-Alexander} leads to a version of the Hopf degree theorem for cubical Alexander maps between spheres.
 We say a cubical complex $K$ on the sphere $\bS^n$ is \emph{shellable} if there exists an $n$-cube $Q\in K$ for which $K\setminus \{Q\}$ is a shellable complex on the $n$-cell $\bS^n\setminus \interior Q$.

-\begin{restatable}[Hopf theorem for cubical Alexander maps]{theorem}{introthmHopftheoremvone} Let $K_1$ and $K_2$ be two shellable cubical complexes on $\bS^n$ having the same number of $n$-cubes.
-Then a $K_1^\Delta$-Alexander map and a $K_2^\Delta$-Alexander map, with the same orientation, are branched cover homotopic. \end{restatable}
+\begin{restatable}[Hopf theorem for Alexander maps]{theorem}{introthmHopftheoremvone} Let $n\geq 2$ and $K_1$ and $K_2$ be two shellable cubical $n$-complexes on $\bS^n$ having the same number of $n$-cubes.
+Then a $K_1^\Delta$-Alexander map and a $K_2^\Delta$-Alexander map, with the same orientation, are quasiregularly homotopic. \end{restatable}